Johnson N. Camden: Law and politics

-Camden was admitted to the Virginia bar and began his practice in Sutton, the Braxton County seat in 1851.
-Although his father continued to live in Lewis county, his brothers Edwin, William and Lorenzo had moved to Braxton County.
+Camden was admitted to the Virginia bar and began his practice in Sutton, the Braxton County seat, in 1851.
+Although his father continued to live in Lewis County, Johnson's brothers Edwin, William and Lorenzo had moved to Braxton County.
 Young Johnson N. Camden was appointed the same year as Braxton County's prosecuting attorney.
-In 1852 J. N. Camden won election as prosecuting attorney for Nicholas County.
+In 1852 he won election as prosecuting attorney for Nicholas County.

 In 1858, Camden moved to Parkersburg, on the Ohio River.
 There he began investing in land.
 The following year, he moved to Burning Springs, site of an oil boom in 1860 which made him rich.
-Camden became involved in oil refining, coal manufacture and sold part of his interest for $100,000.
-He joined with his brother in law became a wealthy industrialist, selling their oil interests for $410,000 in 1866, and investing the proceeds in several new industries.
+Camden became involved in oil refining and coal mining and sold part of his interest for $100,000.
+He went into business with his brother-in-law John S. McKinley; they sold their oil interests for $410,000 in 1866, and invested the proceeds in several new industries.
 Camden Consolidated Oil Company was ultimately acquired by Standard Oil.
 Camden also consolidated several small railroads, which helped transport great quantities of coal.

 Camden sympathized with the Union and did not serve in either army during the American Civil War, although CSA General Stonewall Jackson had been raised nearby.
-His father died in Weston in 1862.
-His younger brother Edwin Duncan Camden became Lt.Col. of the 25th Virginia Infantry, and after capture became one of the Immortal 600 (hostages used by the Union as human shields in South Carolina a retaliation for Confederate treatment of Union prisoners of war).
+His younger brother Edwin Duncan Camden became lieutenant colonel of the 25th Virginia Infantry, and after his capture became one of the Immortal 600 (hostages used by the Union as human shields in South Carolina as a retaliation for Confederate treatment of Union prisoners of war).